fmahoudeau/FCN-Segmentation-TensorFlow/README.md

 # Training on PASCAL VOC
-I've provided pre-trained weights for the augmented PASCAL VOC dataset to make it easier to start.
+To make it easier to start, I've provided weights pre-trained with the augmented PASCAL VOC dataset.
 You can use those weights as a starting point to train your own variation of the network.
-Training and evaluation code is in `fcn_run_loop.py`.
+The training and evaluation code is in `fcn_run_loop.py`.
 You can import this module in a Jupyter notebook (see the provided notebook for examples) or you can run it directly from the command line as such:

 ```
 # Train a new model starting from pre-trained PASCAL VOC weights